15 of the Best Beaches in Cornwall

 This sheltered cove lies at the end of a steep valley with whitewashed fishermen’s cottages huddled on the hillsides.
 It’s so pretty and well worth a visit.

 There are two small shingle beaches.
-The Fishing Beach is used by local fishermen, boats bringing shellfish and wet fish to shore.
+The Fishing Beach is used by local fishermen and boats bringing shellfish and wet fish to shore.
 Walk down the steps to Swimming Beach for snorkelling and swimming.
-Deep sea diving is also popular here with some fascinating wrecks to explore off the coast.
+Deep sea diving is also popular here, with fascinating wrecks to explore off the coast.

 3. Kynance Cove